the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Nuclear Waste Museum is now a National Wonder, addressing an issue where it could still be purchased if Excavate Nuclear Waste was built first.
 It also adds 10% Science and Culture to its city, adding incentive to build it, along with an additional +3 Science and +1 Culture to the ancient wonder tile.
 - Hospitals (and relevant replacements), Medical Labs, and Organ Labs have had their minor Science penalty removed (a penalty they shouldn't have had in the first place).
 Hospitals also *ignore* the difficulty update that shuts down their food preservation effect when the faction falls into negative Power.
 - Listening Post (and relevant replacements) nerfed to 25% GP generation with no extra bonus for Constitution factions.
-- The four Monopoly buildings *ignore* the "increased difficulty" update that turns off their resource when the faction falls into negative Power.
-They no longer have a Production malus and instead grant extra stats as follows:
+- The four Monopoly buildings no longer have a Production malus and instead grant extra stats as follows:
 	- Content Farm (and replacements): +3 Science, but no longer adds Culture
 	- Electronics Production Line: -10% Unhappiness from population in the owning city
 	- Machinery Production Line: +10% Production
 	- Publishing House: +2 Culture
+	- However, they now have a civ-wide limit of 2 each and you cannot have more than one of the four in the same city, and they will shut down when the faction runs out of Power instead of still functioning until falling into negative Power.
+Content Farms also unlock at Networking and require Data Centers instead of Broadcast Towers.
 - Arcology Dome buffed to +250 City HP and +33% Water, but requires the city to be of size 20 or higher (or will once that base game bug is fixed).
 - Carbon Capture no longer adds stats to Grasslands; it instead adds +1 Food/Production to Tree plantations and it consumes Power to build.
+- Government building adjustments:
+	- All Congress variants that reduce Unhappiness have their potency reduced by half.
+	- All Council variants are increased to a minimum production cost of 100.
 - Production building adjustments:
 	- Stable nerfed to +1 Production on Horses tiles, but no longer adds a Food penalty to them.
 	- Blast Furnace nerfed to +1 Production on Scrap/Metal tiles, but no longer adds Food/Water penalties to them.